spences10/blog.scottspence.me/posts/2018/2018-12-31-wsl-bootstrap-2019/index.md

 ![alias fish in .bashrc](./alias-fish.gif)

+## Git

+Before we crack on with spinning up a Create React App instance we're going to need to configure Git, via the `.gitconfig` file.

 ## Create React App

 Ok, we shall get create react app going so we can get Git configured